Bird Identifier

 Is the Black Tern declining?

-It is Least Concern overall, but populations in parts of North America and Europe have declined due to wetland drainage and habitat loss.
+It remains Least Concern globally, but many regional populations have declined due to wetland drainage and habitat loss.